sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

     Figure 7.
 Images from the <em style="color:grey;">"planetarium"</em> class in the ImageNet validation set.
 68% of validation images in this class depict this particular building.
 </div>

-The *"planetarium"* class exibits another issue.
+The *"planetarium"* class exhibits another issue.
 In the validation set, 68% of the images (34 out of 50) feature the same planetarium in Buenos Aires.
 The building appears many times in the training set too, but there the range of planetaria is much broader.
 Perhaps it is a beautiful location, and the authors enjoyed featuring it, but it is clear not i.i.d. to have this one appear so frequently in the validation set.

-Here, the solution is fairly straightforward - a more representive set of images can be collected.
+Here, the solution is fairly straightforward - a more representative set of images can be collected.
-Nevertheless, this breaks backward compatability, rendering old and new results incomparable.
+Nevertheless, this breaks backward compatibility, rendering old and new results incomparable.

 ## Images Deserving Multiple Labels